Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

-Birth of the Byzantine Army breaks with the historiographical habit of studying the Romano-Byzantine army solely during Justinian's reign (527-565 CE) and neglecting the Eastern emperors who preceded him following the fall of the Western Empire in 476.
-This comprehensive study also encompasses the period up to the end of Heraclius' reign, the last soldier-emperor of the Late Roman tradition, in 641.
-By then, the Slavs had seized the Latin-speaking lands of the Balkans, while the Muslims had invaded Syria and Egypt.
-These two conquering peoples ushered in a new geopolitical era and deprived the imperial army of considerable resources.
-Constantinople had become fully Byzantium, and the Late Roman military tradition could not be upheld beyond this point.
+Birth of the Byzantine Army breaks with the historiographical habit of examining the Romano-Byzantine Army solely during Justinian's reign (527-565 CE), while neglecting the Eastern Emperors who preceded him after the fall of the Western Empire in 476.
+This comprehensive study extends to the end of Heraclius' reign in 641 --the last soldier-emperor of the Late Roman tradition.
+By that time, the Slavs had seized the Latin-speaking lands of the Balkans, and the Muslims had conquered Syria and Egypt.
+These two rising powers ushered in a new geopolitical era, depriving the Imperial Army of vast resources.
+Constantinople had, by then, become fully Byzantium, and the Late Roman military tradition could no longer be sustained.

-Over the course of these 165 years, the Romano-Byzantine army could not remain unchanged.
-In addition to traditional foes like the Persians and steppe horsemen, it also faced new challenges such as campaigns in North Africa, and also against the Vandals and the Ostrogoths.
-Ensnared by these new conquests, the imperial army of Byzantium was compelled to defend them against the Moors in Africa and the Lombards in Italy.
-Along the Danube border, it had to contain the Slavs and Avars, whose siege capabilities posed a threat to Byzantium itself.
-New organisation and tactics became necessary.
-Does this make it a Late Roman Army or a brand-new Byzantine one?
-That is the question!
+Over the course of these 165 years the Romano-Byzantine Army underwent significant transformation.
+In addition to traditional enemies such as the Persians and Steppe horsemen, it faced new challenges: campaigns in North Africa and wars against the Vandals and the Ostrogoths.
+Drawn into these conquests, the Imperial Army found itself defending new territories against the Moors in Africa and the Lombards in Italy.
+Along the Danube frontier, it had to contain the Slavs and Avars, whose siege warfare posed a direct threat to Byzantium itself.
+New forms of organisation and tactics became essential.